 Today’s article is the ultimate intersection of theory and practice with the singular goal of helping YOU to become a better nutrition counsellor.

-Current dietitian ( ME!) and future dietitian and master’s student ( Leigh) have come together to share some incredibly valuable insights on how to better connect with your patient/client and improve your 1-on-1 counselling ability.
+My colleague Leigh and I have come together to share some incredibly valuable insights on how to better connect with your patient/client and improve your 1-on-1 counselling ability.

 The target audience for today is primarily nutrition students, interns or very young/new dietitians who feel they have room to grow as nutrition counsellors.

 Our ability as dietitians to effectively encourage dietary improvements depends largely on our aptitude as nutrition counsellors.

 How can we make the most of the limited time we have with our patients/clients and ensure that what takes place in an appointment is ultimately translated into behaviour change in the real world?

 That is the exact question that Leigh and I will be addressing today, but we will be addressing it from different angles.

 Leigh, from a theoretical angle having recently completed a workshop on Motivational Interviewing and read a book devoted to the practice.